sevenDatabase/SevenDB/docs/RAFT_ARCHITECTURE.md

 ```

 ---
 Generated documentation reflects repository state as of current passing tests.
 Keep this file updated with each major replication or WAL change.
+(Updated Oct 2025)